Italian sport to take place without fans until April 3

 MILAN (AP) — All sporting events in Italy will take place without fans present for at least the next month due to the virus outbreak in the country, the Italian government announced on Wednesday.

-That will likely see Italian soccer league resume in full this weekend after the calendar was pushed back a week.
+That will likely see the Italian soccer league resume in full this weekend with the calendar pushed back a week.

 Italy is the epicenter of Europe's coronavirus outbreak.
 More than 100 people have died and more than 3,000 have been infected with COVID-19.